 Essex has also established a significant presence in the US healthcare market by supplying oxygen regulators for patients.
 Essex premium and integrated regulators are engineered to be safe, durable and easy to use in homecare, hospital, clinic and emergency response applications.
 High quality standards have made Essex regulators a preferred product for major OEMs and gas companies throughout the world.

-Today, seventy years after it was founded, Essex remains family owned and operated.
+Today, Essex remains family owned and operated.
 Sidney Guller is still active in the company as Chairman of the Board.
 Second generation Keith Guller serves as CEO and Mickey Waldman is President.
 Five members of the third generation are also currently engaged in the business.